OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 There is no need to setup port-forwarding, or anything like that.
 The above will just work, for everyone, as long as you have a working Internet connection.

-Depending on your connection, it causes us some extra infrastructure costs, but we hope to cover that with donations.
+Depending on your connection, there are some extra infrastructure costs to us, but we hope to cover that with donations.
 If our regular donations (and thank you so much for those!) run out, we will let you know, and run some kind of fundraiser.
 In a sense, I guess, this post is also a fundraiser ;)